MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

 The official MCDR plugin catalogue is the ``master`` branch of repository https://github.com/MCDReforged/PluginCatalogue.
 Users can browse plugins here and developers can submit their plugins to the catalogue

-The catalogue is updated once files change, and every 30 minutes via github action
+The catalogue is updated once files change, and every 1 hour via github action

 File structures
 ---------------